cometbft/cometbft-rs/light-client/tests/support/model_based/Abstract.md

 We present our instantiation of model-based testing (MBT) using the TLA+ modeling language and the Apalache model checker.
 In our work we have created the infrastructure that facilitates model-based testing, and makes it appealing and beneficial for software developers to apply in their everyday development practice -- much more so than the standard integration testing with manually written tests that we've employed previously.

 Our model-based testing procedure finds its rightful place in the verification-driven development process (VDD) we apply at Informal Systems.
-More concretely, we use it as an alternative approach to integration testing of the implementation in the Rust programming language of the fault-tolerant distributed consensus protocol named Tendermint.
+More concretely, we use it as an alternative approach to integration testing of the implementation in the Rust programming language of the fault-tolerant distributed consensus protocol named CometBFT.
 In the VDD process, we start with the semi-formal English language description of the protocol, which is then formally specified in TLA+, and verified by our Apalache model checker.
 The TLA+ specification is used as a reference model for clarifying misunderstanding both at the English language level, and at the level of the concrete implementation in Rust.
 Model-based tests are expressed in pure TLA+, and represent simple assertions on the computation history the user wants to examine.
 Consider the model-based test below:

 ```tla+
 Test2NoSuccess ==